aalfiann/reSlim/readme.md

 ### IV.
 Development
 **How to create new app or modules?**
+You can learn from documentation here >> [Tutorial Create Module](https://github.com/aalfiann/reSlim/wiki/Tutorial-Create-Module).
-Please look at this very simple project on [Github.com](https://github.com/aalfiann/reSlim-modules-first_mod).
+Or learn directly from this very simple project on [Github.com](https://github.com/aalfiann/reSlim-modules-first_mod).

 ### V. Deployment
 1. Upload all files inside folder src to your server